AntoineJac/awsProject/README.md

 ## Debug and FAQ:

 If you have not receive the SMS, please check your data extension information and ask the team to have a look at the Dead Queue.
-If no information are availlale you will need to debug using AWS logs.
+If no information are available you will need to debug using AWS logs.